fbpx

-We require vector files for laser-cutting because vectors act as a set of coordinates for the laser.
+We require vector files for laser cutting because in the background, vector files are graphed with geometric shapes, which act as a set of coordinates for the laser.
 These coordinates are understood by the laser because they are determined through a set of mathematical equations, unlike raster files which are just graphic images, or pixels.
 A raster file’s clarity depends on its resolution and it doesn’t scale correctly, so the laser won’t be able to “find” the true edge lines of your part.
 It will reject all files that are not vectors.

-If you still need some help understanding why you need to convert files for laser-cutting, check out our article, “Why We Require Vector Files for Laser-Cutting.”
+If you still need some help understanding why you need to convert files for laser-cutting, check out our article, “Why We Require Vector Files for Laser Cutting.”
+And if you use Adobe Illustrator for your design needs, make sure you use our guide to Vectorizing Raster Images in Adobe Illustrator.

 Create a new document in Inkscape and import your raster image.
 If you use the “edit path by nodes” tool (F2), you’ll see that we have no nodes to select.
 You’ll also notice the edges are a little fuzzy or pixelated.
 We can fix that!